top of page

 What We Achieved in Year 1: Research & Engagement (2024–25)

-• Established the HWWS Collaboration Steering Group to give the third sector a united voice in health, social care, and community planning
+• Brought partners together by setting up the HWWS Collaboration Steering Group, giving the third sector a stronger, united voice in local health and social care planning.

-• Mapped all third sector health, wellbeing, and social care services in Skye and Lochalsh
+• Mapped all third sector health, wellbeing and social care services across Skye and Lochalsh to understand what support already exists.

-• Refreshed the Third Sector Area Profile and established regular communication channels to share funding, learning and policy updates
+• Updated the Third Sector Area Profile and created regular ways to share funding news, learning and policy updates.

-• Created a draft Third Sector Health, Wellbeing, Welfare and Social Care Plan
+• Produced the first draft of the Third Sector Health, Wellbeing, Welfare and Social Care Plan.

-• Engaged in community research and developed local needs assessments
+• Carried out community research and local needs assessments to make sure people’s voices shape the work.

-• Built relationships with NHS Highland and Highland Council, integrating our work with strategic commissioning and place-based planning
+• Built stronger relationships with NHS Highland and Highland Council, linking our work with wider planning and commissioning.

 Year 2: Development & Delivery (April 2025 – March 2026)